Thousands of dog bites occur every year for a multitude of reasons.

 Do not talk about money or a settlement.

-Also avoid setting up an appointment unless you already have legal representation.
+Also avoid setting up an appointment unless you already have legal representation from an experienced dog bite lawyer.

-To settle a claim, contact an attorney who specializes in dog bite cases.
+To settle a claim, contact a dog bite attorney who specializes in dog bite cases.

 Their knowledge and experience will provide you with the best outcome and recover the maximum award possible for your injuries.